 Incorporating performance design with a focus on maximum livability, the Big Agnes Flying Diamond 6 is a spacious, feature-rich offering for base camping or car camping.
 Rugged materials, weatherproof coatings and sturdy pole construction ensure that the Flying Diamond 6 provides 3+ season functionality for your group outings.

 The Flying Diamond 6 consists of two rooms, a large main room and a smaller rear sleeping room.
-A zippered partition between the two chambers can be stowed, converting the Flying Diamond 6 to a single enormous (90.5 sq ft) room.
+A partition between the two chambers can be stowed, converting the Flying Diamond 6 to a single enormous (90.5 sq ft) room.
 A huge front vestibule offers an additional 26.5 sq. ft. of weather-protected external storage space.
-Ten interior mesh pockets increase livability by stowing gear and freeing up floor space.
+Interior mesh pockets increase livability by stowing gear and freeing up floor space.
 Integrated interior loops offer connection points for up to two Big Agnes Trapezoid Gear Lofts (sold separately).

 DAC Combi Lightweight aluminum poles provide rugged durability.
 The overlapping design grants reliable strength to the Flying Diamond 6.
 Color-coded webbing and buckles work in tandem with the tent body's integrated sleeves and clips to make it easy to set up the Flying Diamond 6.
 Aluminum X stakes are included to fully secure the tent and bolster strength in windy conditions.
 Reflective highlights in the guyline provide visibility when returning to the tent at night.